 Your game will have to have a minimum of functionality using the XBox Live interface.
 Specifically, it will need to have a user signed in and permit the user to be changed and sign in/out.
 This section explains how to set up a "listener" object to control this process in your games, and all UWP apps that are destined for the Xbox One must have this functionality.

-Enabling Xbox Live functionality requires a few you things, not least of which is a listing to be made on the MS Developer Portal for the app, and to make things easier we've outlined each of the steps to be taken in this article here:
+Enabling Xbox Live functionality requires you to do a few things first, not least of which is creating a app listing on the MS Developer Portal, and so to make things easier we've outlined each of the steps to be taken in this article here:

 Once you have set this up you can continue and move on to testing and compiling your app.

-You should have now set up a Windows 10 UWP XBox device and can go ahead and select it (as using either the VM or YYC compiler options) from the Target Manager.
+You should have now set up a Windows 10 UWP Xbox device and can go ahead and select it (as using either the VM or YYC compiler options) from the Target Manager.
 Clicking the "Play" button at the top of the IDE will compile the game and run it on the device.
-Note that you may get a Firewall warning the first time you run the target as GameMaker Studio 2 uses a micro web server (see here for more information) to serve the game to the browser and this will require access to your network.

 When you have tested your project and are ready to upload it to the Windows Store, you need to create a final executable package, which is explained in the following article: